No change here: London to retain masks on public transport

-LONDON (AP) — Mask-wearing will be required on London’s transport network even after the legal obligation to wear them in England is lifted on July 19, the city’s mayor said Wednesday.
+LONDON (AP) — Mask-wearing will be required on London’s transport network even after the legal obligation to wear them in England is lifted on July 19, the city’s mayor said Wednesday, as coronavirus cases across the whole of the U.K. rose above the 40,000 mark for the first time in nearly six months.

+Government figures showed another 42,302 infections across the U.K., the highest daily figure since Jan.
+15 when the country was in the midst of a strict lockdown following a lethal second wave of the pandemic.
+Cases are expected to spike even higher, with the government warning that 100,000 daily infections may be possible this summer, a level not previously seen.

+The sharp pick-up in cases in recent weeks as a result of the rapid spread of the more contagious delta variant has prompted concerns about the coming easing of restrictions in England, which will remove legal limits on social contact as well as on mask-wearing.

 Under the new approach outlined by Khan, enforcement officers would be able to deny access or eject passengers not wearing a mask while using the subway, buses and trams.
 London’s Metropolitan Police and British Transport Police won’t be able to get involved, though, as mask-wearing will no longer be required by law.

-Earlier this week, British Prime Minister Boris Johnson confirmed that most of England’s coronavirus restrictions, including compulsory mask wearing in many indoor public settings, will end as part of the final stage of his road map out of the coronavirus lockdown.

-However, Johnson urged people to remain cautious and to exercise “personal responsibility,” a stance that has led to accusations of mixed messaging.

-Transport Secretary Grant Shapps said Khan’s decision was “very much in line” with what the British government, which sets public health policy for England, wanted to happen.
-The other nations of the U.K. — Scotland, Wales and Northern Ireland — have not opted to ditch legal requirements on mask-wearing in enclosed spaces.
+British Transport Secretary Grant Shapps denied that the government’s message was unclear and said Khan’s decision was “very much in line” with what the government wanted to happen.

 “Whilst we are going from this being a legal requirement to guidelines, we do expect individual carriers to make sure they are putting in place whatever is appropriate for their network,” Shapps told Sky News.

-Next Monday’s lifting of legal restrictions comes at a time when coronavirus infections have been rising sharply.
-On Tuesday, the U.K. recorded 36,660 infections, its highest daily tally in nearly six months.
-Cases are expected to spike even higher, with the government warning that 100,000 daily infections may be possible this summer, a level that has not been previously seen.

 The British government believes that the vaccine rollout has mostly severed the link between infections and those needing hospitalization as the vast majority of people getting COVID-19 are in the less vulnerable younger age group, many of whom have yet to be vaccinated.
-As of Tuesday, nearly 69% of the British population had received one dose of vaccine while 52% had two.
+Around 69% of the British population has received one dose of vaccine while about 52% had two.

 The final stage of easing England’s lockdown means that all restrictions on social gatherings will be removed and social distancing measures will be scrapped.
 Nightclubs can reopen for the first time since March last year, and there will no longer be limits on people attending concerts, theaters, weddings or sports events.